fusionlanguage/fut/doc/reference.md

 ## Statements

 Statements are used in methods and constructors.
-Their syntax in Ć is nearly identical to the languages you already know.
+Their syntax in Fusion is nearly identical to the languages you already know.

-In Ć there's no empty statement consisting of the sole semicolon.
+In Fusion there's no empty statement consisting of the sole semicolon.
 You may use an empty block instead: `{ }`.

 ### Blocks